bshiluk/vue-wordpress/README.md

 <a :href="tag.link">{{ tag.name }}</a>
 ````

-## State Management
+## State Management and API Requests

 A Vuex store is used to manage the state for this theme, so it is recommended at the very least to know [what it is](https://vuex.vuejs.org/) and become familiar with some of the [core concepts](https://vuex.vuejs.org/guide/state.html).
 That said, you'd be surprised at the performant and user-friendly themes you can build without even modifying the Vuex files in `/src/store/`.

-### Store Initialization and Structure
+### Vuex Initialization and Schema

-Normally, you would find the structure of a Vuex store in the file that initializes it.
+Normally, you would find the schema ( structure ) of a Vuex store in the file that initializes it (or an imported state.js file ).
 Even though it is initialized in `/src/store/index.js`, the schema is defined in `functions.php`.
 This allows you to use the use the [REST API Data Localizer](https://github.com/bucky355/rest-api-data-localizer) to prepopulate the store with both WP REST API data in addition to any other data you may need for your state not available through the WP REST API.

+#### Schema
 ````php
 // functions.php